EN

 IUNO’s opinion

 For existing employees, companies should consider whether they want to offer the previous or the new minimum level of compensation.
-The previous compensation for short 6-months non-solicitation and non-competition clauses was 50 %, while the new minimum level is 40 %.
+The previous compensation for short 6-month non-solicitation and non-competition clauses was 50 %, while the new minimum level is 40 %.
 Therefore, companies should consider whether they want to change the provisions regarding compensation in existing clauses.

 Moreover, companies should pay attention to the fact that clauses signed before the turn of the year are not covered by the new rules.
 For example, if the clause was signed on 15 December 2015 the contract can be upheld even though the new rules have come into force.

 By 1 January 2016, Danish companies’ ability to use non-competition and non-solicitation clauses, as well as anti-poaching clauses was reduced.
-The Danish Parliament has passed new rules on so-called “employment clauses”, which consolidates the different laws on the use of the different types of employment clauses into one law, including anti-poaching clauses, non-competition clauses, non-solicitation of customer clauses, non-solicitation of employees clauses and combined clauses.
+The Danish Parliament has passed new rules on so-called “employment clauses”, which consolidate the different laws on the use of the different types of employment clauses into one law, including anti-poaching clauses, non-competition clauses, non-solicitation of customer clauses, non-solicitation of employees clauses and combined clauses.

 From 1 January 2016, restrictive covenants must comply with the following rules to be enforceable.